-Ordinarily resident means an individual who, irrespective of whether such individual is domiciled in Gibraltar or otherwise, is present in Gibraltar for at least 183 days in the year of assessment, or is present for over 300 days in aggregate over 3 consecutive years of assessment.
+An individual will be considered to be ordinarily resident when they are present in Gibraltar for at least 183 days in the year of assessment, or over 300 days in aggregate over three consecutive years of assessment.

 Any part of a 24 hour period commencing at midnight will be counted as a day of presence whether or not Gibraltar accommodation is used.